What are Overlays?

 Editing Comment Overlays

 The text in a comment Overlay can be edited and styled just like a Text Overlay.
-(Double-click the overlay in the Main Window.)
+(Double-click the overlay and then click Edit Text... in the Overlay’s settings popover.)
 Once a Comment Overlay is styled, future comments remember this styling.
-Note that a separate style can be applied to the comment author.
+A separate style can be applied to the comment author.

 Showing The Most Recent Comment as an Overlay